Rules & Regulations

 A – BOARD OF DIRECTORS AND THEIR DUTIES

 The Directors shall be divided into four classes with a fifth class if the appointment below occurs.
 The first class shall be the officers elected at each Annual Member’s Meeting to serve until the next Annual Member’s Meeting.
-The second, third and forth class shall consist of nine Directors, with as near as possible, three serving in each class and three elected at each Annual Member’s Meeting for a three year term.
+The second, third and forth class shall consist of nine Directors, with as near as possible, three serving in each class and three elected at each Annual Member’s Meeting for a three-year term.
 The fifth class may be the immediate past President who may be appointed to the Board by the other Directors to serve until the next Annual Member’s Meeting.
 The Board shall have general supervision of and control over all Club business, interests and Property, taking into consideration resolutions adopted by the Members in a Members Meeting.
 No elected Official shall hold more than one office at a time.

 B – OFFICERS

 Officers shall consist of the President, First Vice-President, and Second Vice President.
 Treasurer, Club Secretary, Financial Secretary, News Letter Editor, and Assistant News Letter Editor to be elected at each Annual Members Meeting to serve until the next Annual Members Meeting.
-The office of President and Club Secretary shall not be held by the same person.
+The offices of President and Club Secretary shall not be held by the same person.
 There shall also be a Chairman of the Board who shall be appointed to such office by the Board from the Board to serve until the next Annual Members Meeting.
 No elected Official shall hold more than one office at a time.

 C – DUTIES OF OFFICERS